 While you should not get a lawyer degree within P2P lending, you should regularly follow up on any legislative rules, open meetings, etc that you can find in your legislative district.
 New regulation can impact the strategy you are using.
 This could be anything from taxes to the use of cross-border P2P lending platforms.

 3 – Understanding the Platforms

 As a follow up the understanding regulations, understanding the platforms is essential to minimizing risks.
-A good example of the differences between platforms are the P2P lending platform called Viainvest.
+A good example of the differences between platforms is the P2P lending platform called Viainvest.
 Viainvest is a P2P lending platform like most other platforms.
 However, Viainvest withholds taxes from your income (made in specific countries).
-A platform like Mintos does not withhold investors income to taxes.
+A platform like Mintos does not withhold investors’ income to taxes.
 However, Viainvest states that they interpret the legislation from certain countries, making them obligated to make such actions.
 Another blogger from the P2P lending community has kept away from Viainvest.
-He simple do not want the go through the hassle.
+He simply do not want the go through the hassle.
 You can read his reasoning here.

-This is a example of a mismatch in the interpretation from the different platforms.
+This is an example of a mismatch in the interpretation from the different platforms.
 Therefore, understanding the legislation and regulation will help you to know how to tackle such challenges.
 Furthermore, whether or not you want to invest in such platforms.

 4 – Keep Your Head in the Game

 Getting into emotional distress is quite easy when you see your investment accounts decrease in value.
 However, just like stocks the value of your P2P lending accounts can decrease.

 To keep your head in the game it is important not to get greedy or fearful.
 This will require some discipline.
 Jumping all in with your entire savings account when a new project yielding 22% becomes available is a very bad idea.
 That is not to say you should not try to benefit from such a situation.
 However, you should consider investing a small percentage of your overall portfolio rather than going all in.